cogneon/lernos-for-you/README.md

-# lernos
-lernOS is an operating system for livelong learning and learning organizations.
+﻿# What is lernOS?lernOS is an operating system for livelong learning and learning organizations.
+It can be used by individuals, teams, and organizations. lernOS is provided by the Cogneon Akademy as [free cultural work](https://creativecommons.org/share-your-work/public-domain/freeworks/) und a Creative Commons Attribution 4.0 International License ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).# Getting started with lernOSThere is nothing to start with yet :-)